Research, Internships, and Independent Study

 How many total credits may I earn for research, internship, or independent study?You may earn up to 6 credits of "independent work" per academic year.
 The academic year begins in the summer and a student can register for up to 3 credits of independent work in the summer, fall, intersession, or spring terms until the 6 credit limit is reached.
 Internships for credit earn one credit per term and count towards the 6 credit maximum of independent work per academic year.
 There is no limit on how many independent work credits you may use toward your total credits required for graduation.

 How do I register to receive credit for research, internship, or independent study?You must complete a "Undergraduate Research, Independent Study, Internship, and Departmental Thesis Form" to be submitted to the Registrar's Office.
-The Supplemental Registration Form is available in the advising offices and in the Registrar's Office.
+The form is available in the advising offices and in the Registrar's Office.
 To complete your registration, you are required to have a faculty sponsor (see #3) and, just like a regular class, you must register before the end of the add period for the term.

 What is a faculty sponsor?A faculty sponsor is a full-time tenured or tenure-track faculty member in KSAS or WSE or another faculty member specifically designated to serve as a faculty sponsor.
 Your faculty sponsor is responsible for determining the appropriate academic product you will submit for grading and will submit your grade and award credits at the end of the term.
 The academic product you will produce is determined at the time of registration, not after you have completed the experience.

 I did some independent work over the summer but I was not registered for it and I was not paid.
 Can I add it to my fall schedule?No. Independent work is just like a class; you are expected to register for and do the work during the term you are registered.
 This means that at the end of the term, you must submit an appropriate academic product for grading so that credit may be awarded for that term.